MicrosoftDocs/xamarin-docs/docs/essentials/accelerometer.md

 - **Normal** – Default rate suitable for screen orientation changes.
 - **Ui** – Rate suitable for general user interface.

+If your event handler is not guaranteed to run on the UI thread, and if the event handler needs to access user-interface elements, use the [`Platform.BeginInvokeOnMainThread`](platform.md) method to run that code on the UI thread.

 ## API

 - [Accelerometer source code](https://github.com/xamarin/Essentials/tree/master/Xamarin.Essentials/Accelerometer)